 Join us as we visit one of Italy's most culturally and historically rich regions, the western coast of the Campania Region.

 The Amalfi Coast is arguably Italy's most delicious and alluring destination.
 Along the 36-mile coast, thirteen small towns and tiny villages punctuate the jagged mountainsides thrust skyward from the Mediterranean Sea.
-Just beyond the edges of villages and towns are the dramatic terraced mountainsides of vineyards and fragrant lemon trees.
-(In 1997 UNESCO designated the Amalfi Coast as a World Heritage Site.)
+Just beyond the edges of villages and towns are dramatic terraced mountainsides of vineyards and fragrant lemon trees.

 • Deposit – A deposit of $1,500 per person is due no later than November 15, 2018.

 • Final Payment –The remainder of your tour payment is due no later than February 15, 2019.